Quick note: this post has been updated as of spring, 2019.

 - Time and time again, studies show that students who are engaged in activities on campus have a better college experience.
 This study and video explain more.
 Student involvement helps both academically and with post-graduate career networking, and more importantly, can help students deal with the anxiety and emotional issues that sometimes arise with transitioning to a college environment.

 - What are the dorms like?
 Can you share a room with someone, or do you need your own room?
 Do you want a communal bathroom or do you need your own?
+Take video tours of the residential halls in the colleges you’re considering!

 - What’s the food like?
 And are the dining halls in each residential building or do you have to trek across campus to eat?
 Is it all-you-can-eat or a dollar-based system?
 This may sound minor, but if you’re a big-appetite athlete, this can make a big difference in the cost!